ansible-collections/dellemc.enterprise_sonic/docs/ISSUE_TRIAGE.md

 This can be the most difficult task when triaging issues since it requires a lot of knowledge, context, and experience before being able to start feeling comfortable adding a certain priority label.

 In order to gain comfort with prioritizing issues, consulting with experienced project members on issues is highly encouraged.
-By doing that you learn more and eventually be more and more comfortable with prioritizing issues.

 In case there is an uncertainty around the prioritization of an issue, please ask the maintainers for help.